2018–2021 Shies protests: Overview

 In June 2019, construction of the landfill was temporarily suspended.
 On July 18, 2019, the European Parliament adopted a resolution demanding that Russia stop persecuting environmental activists in the Arkhangelsk Oblast.
 On July 20, 2019, Russian President Vladimir Putin instructed the Government of the Arkhangelsk Oblast and the Government of Moscow to ensure that the opinion of the population of the Arkhangelsk Oblast on the construction of solid municipal waste disposal facilities is considered.
 In December 2019, Moscow authorities prepared a territorial waste management plan, excluding the Shies landfill so as not to inflame further protests.

+On July 26, 2019, Shies activists published an official appeal addressing the leaders and the governments of the Barents region states - Sweden, Norway, and Finland.
+The letter was sent on behalf of several public organizations, including the "Committee for the Salvation of Pechora," the "Committee for the Defense of Vychegda," the initiative group "Clean Urdma," and the "Izvata" movement.
+In the appeal, the activists asked for international support, pointing to the lack of response from the Russian authorities, drawing attention to numerous human rights violation and prosecution of the activists, and appealed to the successful experience of the Scandinavian countries in the field of waste processing.